List of Coronation Street characters introduced in 1982: Chalkie Whitely

-Looking after Craig was an arrangement which worked for Chalkie but it wasn't without difficulties.
-Craig was starting to become rebellious by skiving off school and playing his drums, annoying Chalkie and the neighbours, but worst of all was Craig's maternal grandmother Phyllis Pearce, who tracked the pair down even though Chalkie hadn't passed on their new address to her.
+Looking after Craig was an arrangement which worked for Chalkie but it was not without difficulties.
+Craig was starting to become rebellious by skiving off school and playing his drums, annoying Chalkie and the neighbours, but worst of all was Craig's maternal grandmother Phyllis Pearce, who tracked the pair down even though Chalkie had not passed on their new address to her.
 Phyllis thought Chalkie was not meeting Craig's needs and started hanging around the house to keep an eye on them both (as Chalkie had feared).
 When Chalkie and Craig built a pigeon coop together, Phyllis released the pigeons as she thought they were dirty.
 Chalkie got the pigeons back and looked after them.
 In November, Bob returned from the Navy to a welcome home party thrown by Chalkie.
 To Chalkie's surprise, Bob wanted to leave the Navy and settle in Australia to raise Craig.
 Chalkie was also invited but although the prospect of being out of Phyllis's reach appealed to him, Chalkie had made a life in Weatherfield and felt too old to start again.
 Phyllis appealed to Chalkie to talk Bob into letting Craig stay but Chalkie decided against it, feeling that Craig would be better off in Australia with his father.

 In January 1983, now living alone, Chalkie fell ill with flu and, against his will, was looked after by Phyllis.
 He kept in touch with the Whitelys in Australia as much as possible and in February decided to sell No.9 and live somewhere smaller so that he could give the money to Bob.
-Phyllis saw this as an opportunity to get her man and asked Chalkie to move in with her but unsurprisingly the idea didn't appeal to him.
+Phyllis saw this as an opportunity to get her man and asked Chalkie to move in with her but unsurprisingly the idea did not appeal to him.
 At the time, Chalkie was pursuing widow Alice Kirby and agreed to live with her, despite being somewhat frightened of Alice.
 He was ready to sell No.9 to Mr and Mrs Cheetham but Phyllis put them off buying the house, aware that losing that would mean losing any chance of Craig returning.
 Just as he was to move, Chalkie found out that Alice had dumped him for a retired all-in wrestler.
 In July, Chalkie put £10 on a five-horse accumulator and came up trumps with £3,554.75 winnings.
 He immediately started making plans to move to Australia by quitting his job and, leaving No.9 to be auctioned, left for Australia in August.
 Phyllis made a plea for Chalkie to take her with him but they were dutifully ignored.